kersorianek/mon-portfolio/_posts/2018-09-11-How to Prepare Test Case.md

 ## Make it reusable

-A good test case gives the software testing team with reusable and long-term value.
-Remember this while creating a test case.
-Instead of redoing the test case, you can save a lot of time by reusing it.
+A good test case provides long-term value to the software testing team by being reusable.
+To save time, it is best to reuse test cases rather than redo them.

-The ideal technique for novices when writing test cases is to read the software requirements document several times until the needs are clear, and then begin writing by determining the circumstance based on the information supplied in the needed documents.
-A test case template is given for practical convenience in test case preparation.
+As a beginner, the best approach to writing test cases is to thoroughly read the software requirements document multiple times to ensure a clear understanding of the needs before starting to write the test case.

+To begin, determine the scenario based on the information provided in the required documents.
+A test case template is available for practical convenience in preparing test cases.

 {: .box-success}